cfelde/AKAP-docs/docs/components.md

 ![Directed acyclic graph with a domain manager](img/directed-acyclic-graph-2.png)

-It's important to understand that nodes are still handled my the same AKAP registry contract, even when using a domain manager.
+It's important to understand that nodes are still handled by the same AKAP registry contract, even when using a domain manager.
 The domain manager only serves as a management layer to make it easier for you to handle multiple nodes together.
 The domain manager helps you manage what contracts and Ethereum addresses have write access to its group of nodes.

 If you have a very complicated set of contracts, where you'd want some contracts to have write access to a set of nodes, and only read access to others, without overlap between themselves, you'd deploy multiple domain managers.
 While everyone will have read access, only those those contracts with write access would be granted this through the specific domain manager.